mercadopago/devsite-docs/guides/online-payments/checkout-pro/integration.en.md

 # Integrate with Checkout Pro

-The integration with Mercado Pago's Checkout Pro solution allows you to charge your customers through our web form from any device in a simple, fast and secure way.
+The integration with Mercado Pago's Checkout Pro solution allows you to charge your customers through our web form from any device in a simple, fast, and secure way.

 > NOTE
 >
-> Best practices
+> Note
 >
 > Use the [implementation example](#bookmark_sample_project) to understand and learn more about the complete integration with Checkout Pro.